 § 17.42 Claiming an Inability to Force a Child to Attend a Visitation

 When a child has a difficult relationship with a parent, forcing the child to attend a visitation with that parent will be difficult.
 However, a parent who manipulates or encourages the child to ignore the visitation schedule may be held in contempt.
 Johnson v.
 Johnson, 111 Conn.
 App.
 413 (2008).
-If parent refuses to allow a visitation to occur based upon reasons that are not borne out, that parent may be found in contempt.
+If a parent refuses to allow a visitation to occur based upon reasons that are not borne out, that parent may be found in contempt.
 Martocchio v.
 Savoir, 130 Conn.
 App.
 626 (2011).
 Such remedies for the refusal of parenting time can include incarceration.
 Medeiros v.
 Medeiros, 175 Conn.
 App.
 174 (2017).

 #Comment Begins